dfinity/awesome-internet-computer/README.md

 ## Client Libraries (Agents)

 Agents facilitate the interaction from clients with canisters on the Internet Computer.
 If you want to contribute an agent implementation checkout out this [Grant RFP](https://github.com/dfinity/grant-rfps/issues/4).

+- [Interactive Tutorial on Agents](https://5n2bt-lqaaa-aaaae-aajfa-cai.raw.icp0.io/) - An low-level interactive tutorial on the inner workings of an Internet Computer agent.

 ### JavaScript/TypeScript